KwatMDPhD/Note/name.md

 Name functions that return or update paths `path`.

+Name functions that return or update hexadecimal colors `color`.

 Name functions that return or update pairs `pair`.

 Name functions that return or update something else `make` or `update!`, respectively.